HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0004-use-case-walkthrough.md

           description: Invalid input provided
 ```

-# See if a person has active enrollments
+# Workflow: See if a person has active enrollments

 ## Using the PersonalID return a list of their enrollments (If PersonalID is unknown use the workflow in "See if a person has a record in HMIS" to identify PersonalID)